shonebinu/collegeCurriculum/sem2/README.md

 4. [Design a base class Person with data members name, address and phone_number.
 Derive a class Employee with data member emp_number from Person.
 Derive a class Manager with data members designation, department_name and basic_salary from Employee.
 Write a CPP program to accept all details of 'n' managers.](./prevQns/multiLevel.cpp)

 5. Write a C++ program to design a class Shape with data member volume and three overloaded member functions to find the volume of cube, cuboid and cone.
-Use another member function display to print the volume of three shapes. ```volume of cube=side^3, volume of cuboid=length*width*height, volume of cone = 3.14*radius*radius*height/3```.
+Use another member function display to print the volume of three shapes. ```volume of cube=side^3 volume of cuboid=length*width*height volume of cone = 3.14*radius*radius*height/3```.

 6. Create a class Vector contains data members a, b, c as coefficients of i,j,k and member functions to read and display vector objects.
 Write a C++ program to find the difference between two vector objects using the concept operator overloading with friend function. <br> Eg. (ai+ b1j t eik)- (ai + bj + ek) = (a -a)i + (bi-b:)j (C c:)k.